-We are committed to accurate, on time payments and electronic invoicing best enables this.
+We are committed to accurate, on-time payments and electronic invoicing best enables this.
 Thus, P&G is actively phasing out the processing of paper & PDF invoices where legally allowable.
 P&G no longer receives paper invoices in the USA, Canada or Puerto Rico.
-All PO boxes are closed and all mail will be returned to sender.
-Though Paper and PDF invoicing currently remain available in other geographies, we strongly request your support to leverage electronic invoicing wherever legally allowed.
+Though Paper and PDF invoicing currently remain available in other geographies, we encourage you to leverage electronic invoicing wherever legally allowed.

 For P&G to pay your company on-time, your invoices and credit notes must meet all relevant country or market, legal, tax and P&G requirements.
 P&G will return invoices and credit notes that do not meet these requirements.
 P&G will explain the reason why your invoice or credit note has been returned.